NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Nick Young is responsible for most of those.

 There are other bright spots, most of which are more meaningful for L.A.'s development than Young's award-worthy gyrating.
-Julius Randle's triple-double in Monday's win over the Memphis Grizzlies stands out, as does the fact that perennial reclamation project Thomas Robinson kind of looks like an NBA player.
+Julius Randle's triple-double in Tuesday's win over the Memphis Grizzlies stands out, as does the fact that perennial reclamation project Thomas Robinson kind of looks like an NBA player.

-He's had a pair of double-digit scoring nights over the past 10 days and is posting career-highs in rebound rate and Player Efficiency Rating.
+He's had a pair of double-digit scoring nights over the past 10 days and is posting career highs in rebound rate and Player Efficiency Rating.
 If he's a viable low-cost ninth man the Lakers can keep around, that's great.

 If not, there's still plenty more of Randle's rapid development and Young's dirty dancing to go around.